 It works like this: you have a WordPress theme, but you want to make it your own by customizing it.
 You could modify the theme to meet your needs, but doing so creates a big problem in that WordPress themes are frequently updated.
 If you customize your theme, then update it, there’s a good chance that all of your changes will be lost.

 You might think that you’ll just avoid updating your theme.
 Avoiding updates is a risky proposition.
-WordPress themes get updated for many reasons: to conform with new WordPress coding standards, to fix bugs, and to fix security issues.
+WordPress themes get updated for many reasons: to conform to new WordPress coding standards, to fix bugs, and to fix security issues.

 Avoiding updates could break your site or even open you up to hacking.
 In other words, theme updates aren’t optional.
 If you want to maintain a secure and healthy WordPress site, you need to install theme updates as they become available.